 Katarina Aubuchon, M.A.

-Katarina is currently a second year doctoral student.
+Katarina (Kate) is currently a fourth year doctoral candidate.
 In December 2016, she received her B.A. in Psychology and Philosophy from Furman University.
 Prior to attending GWU, she conducted research in a cardiology clinic at Baylor Research Institute in Temple, Texas.
-Her interests in social and health psychology are broad, but include the impact of social exclusion and racial discrimination on health cognitions and behaviors.
-She also has an increasing interest in e-cigarette use, including why young adults use e-cigarettes and how we can intervene to prevent e-cigarette use in non-smoking youth.
+She also has an interest in substance use, including why young adults use e-cigarettes and how we can intervene to prevent e-cigarette use in non-smoking youth.
 However, her passion is in health inequalities, and how health inequalities can be mitigated through social-behavioral interventions.
 In particular, her research interests include the role that eliminating racial discrimination will have on health inequalities in the long term.